Bigger-Boat-Consulting/PMM-Reports/README.md

 # Step by step installation instructions

-1. Click the Deploy to Salesforce button above
+1. Click the "Deploy to Salesforce" button above

-2. Select deploy to Production/Developer.
+2. Choose the environment (Production or Sandbox) you want to install the reports into.
 We recommend installing in a sandbox first.
-Leave other fields as they are.
+Leave the other fields as they are.
 Click "Salesforce Login"

 ![Choose environment](https://biggerboatconsulting.com/wp-content/uploads/2020/06/Choose_the_environment.png)